R4d4g457/Ball-Balancing-Robot/wiring.md

 1. Temporarily edit the offsets tuple (e.g. `servo_offsets=(+2.0, -1.5, 0.0)`).
 2. Restart the service (or re-run the manual script) and observe the plate.
 Repeat until the top plate is level and the ball stays put when idle.
+3. To keep actuators “magnetised” toward the neutral pose (reduce hitting the absolute limits), set `PYRO_NEUTRAL_BLEND` to something between 0.5–0.9.
+This blends each command with the neutral angle (default 54°) before offsets:
+   - `PYRO_NEUTRAL_BLEND=1.0` → full commanded range (current default).
+   - `PYRO_NEUTRAL_BLEND=0.7` → 70% of the requested excursion around neutral, helping avoid the 19/90° clamps.
+   - Adjust `PYRO_NEUTRAL_ANGLE` if your neutral calibration differs from 54°.
+4. Add the chosen blend/angle values to `scripts/pyro.service` so they persist across reboots.

 ## IMU alignment check